-In terms of care, black guinea fowl are relatively easy to raise and are hardy birds.
-They are social animals that do well in flocks, and they are known to be good at foraging for food.
+In terms of care, Crested Guinea Fowl are relatively easy to raise and are hardy birds.
+They do well in flocks and are known to be good at foraging for food.
 They can be kept in a coop or allowed to roam free during the day, but they should be protected from predators at night.

-In terms of diet, black guinea fowl are omnivores and can eat a variety of foods, including seeds, grains, fruits, and insects.
-They are also known to be efficient at controlling pests in the garden.
+When it comes to diet, Crested Guinea Fowl are omnivores and can eat a variety of foods, including seeds, grains, fruits, and insects.
+They need access to clean water and a balanced diet to maintain their health.